(Amazon UK link) |

 I enjoyed the book very much.
 Alexandra Raife has a great writing style that - as they critics say - is reminiscent at times of Rosamunde Pilcher.
 Her main characters are very believable and sympathetic, and most of the minor ones fill their roles to admiration, even though I was sometimes a little bewildered at references to people from other books.
 I'm sure that when I re-read them and have them more firmly placed in my mind I shall be glad to hear what happens to them later on.
 But for somebody like me who reads many other books in between, or for someone picking this up without having read Raife's previous novels, these references can seem rather pointless and irritating.

 That's a very minor quibble.
 My more serious one is that the author seems to believe strongly in strict discipline, private education, and preferably boarding school for children whenever possible.
 Some of Alexy's problems are put down to having an all-encompassing relationship with Miranda as a small child.
-While this might possibly lead to clinginess and a child reluctant to become independent, there's no way it could lead to the coldness and arrogance that this unfortunate child develops.
+While this might possibly lead to clinginess and a child reluctant to become independent, it seems unlikely that this could lead to the coldness and arrogance that this unfortunate child develops.

-I felt Alexy was by far the weakest character of the book - she simply has no redeeming features at all.
+I felt Alexy was by far the weakest character of the book.
+She has no redeeming features at all.
 She's amoral, supercilious, manipulative, and totally selfish.
-Possibly Miranda's youth and initial dislike of her daughter could have affected her negatively, but not to such a dramatic extent.
+Possibly Miranda's youth and initial dislike of her daughter could have affected her negatively, but not, I feel, to such a dramatic extent.
 Nor could Ian's leaving when she was a toddler, and certainly not Miranda's admittedly over-protective love.
 Ian's father and one of his aunts are also grumpy, bad-tempered people but they are far more believable than Alexy, with some underlying humour (albeit well-hidden), an ability to relate to other people, and a strong family loyalty.

 I suppose it's a mark of a cleverly-written book that I found Alexy's character so annoying; I wanted to find the author and explain to her that mass education and boarding schools are really not the answer to making children pleasant and co-operative.
 A childhood without abuse or neglect, and with a mother's constant love and attention cannot lead to such an appalling person as Alexy becomes.
 Possibly Alexandra Raife has never had children of her own, or sent them off to school at eight.
 She would be better sticking to her excellent adult characters and not attempting to create children.